Bitbuy Review: Complete Exchange Overview

 Areas for Improvement

-We are aware that BitBuy is making quite a few changes to their platform and technology as a result of their VC funding.
-Hence, we will eagerly await to see if any of these points have been addressed.
+We are aware that Bitbuy is making quite a few changes to their platform and technology as a result of their VC funding.
+Hence, we will eagerly await to see if these points have been addressed.

-We like the fact that they have a responsive customer support desk and are able to answer requests via telephone.
+We like the fact that they have a responsive customer support desk, however it was disappointing to learn that they no longer answer requests via telephone.
 We also thought that their verification and KYC times were some of the lowest in Canada.